brianburton/qch_movie_rank_spark_demo/README.md

 - Input
     - list of all movies
     - for each movie a list of 5 features in rank order
+        - for purposes of demo actually used 500 features per movie instead of 5
 - Output
     - list of all movies
     - for each movie a list of all recommended movies with associated scores